 Meanwhile twenty-four of the young men imprisoned on the ships made good their escape, and one François Hébert was charged as an abettor.
 Winslow ordered Hébert to be brought ashore, and, to impress upon the Acadians the gravity of his offence, his house and barn were set on fire in his presence.
-At the same time the inhabitants were warned that unless the young men surrendered within two days all their household furniture would be confiscated and their habitations destroyed.
-If captured, no quarter would be given them.
-The result was that twenty-two of the young men returned to the transports.
-The other two were overtaken by the soldiers and shot.1 Finally a number of transports arrived, and, on October 8, amid scenes of wild confusion, the embarkation began in earnest.
-From the villages far and near came the families of those who were detained in the church and on the vessels.
-Some came aiding the infirm or carrying the sick, while others were laden with bundles of their personal effects.
-Most were on foot, although a few rode in the vehicles bringing their household goods.
+At the same time the inhabitants were warned that unless the young men surrendered within wo days all their household furniture would whe confiscated and their habitations destroyed. of captured, no quarter would be given them.
+The result was that twenty-two of the young nen returned to the transports.
+The other wo were overtaken by the soldiers and shot.1 Finally a number of transports arrived, nd, on October 8, amid scenes of wild confuon, the embarkation began in earnest.
+From whe villages far and near came the families of nose who were detained in the church and on he vessels.
+Some came aiding the infirm or arrying the sick, while others were laden with undles of their personal effects.
+Most were foot, although a few rode in the vehicles ringing their household goods.
 Old and young wended their way to the vessels, weary and footsore and sad at heart.
 In all, eighty families were taken to the boats.
 The next day the men who had been imprisoned on the vessels since September 10 were brought ashore in order that they might join their families and accompany the people of their own villages.
-Four days later (October 13) several of the ships received sailing orders, some for Maryland, others for Pennsylvania, and others for Virginia.
+Four days later (October 13) several of the ships received sailing orders some for Maryland, others for Pennsylvania and others for Virginia.

-By the 1st of November Winslow had sent off over fifteen hundred exiles.
-But his anxieties were by no means at an end.
-There were still a large number of people to be deported.
-The difficulty lay in the shortage of transports.
-7 After the vessels had been taxed to their utinost, Winslow had still over six hundred persons on his hands; 1 and he was obliged in the meantime to quarter them in houses at Grand Pré.
-There remained also the task of destroying the villages to prevent their occupation by stragglers, in accordance with Lawrence's orders.
-Finally, on December 13, transports were provided for the unhappy remnant of the prisoners; and seven days later the last vessels left port.
-The cruel task 1 Winslow's Journal, part ii, p.
-183.
+By the 1st of November Winslow had sen in off over fifteen hundred exiles.
+But his anx with ieties were by no means at an end.
+There was were still a large number of people to be de m ported.
+The difficulty lay in the shortage of which transports.
+After the vessels had been taxed in to their utmost, Winslow had still over six the hundred persons on his hands; 1 and he was a obliged in the meantime to quarter them i star houses at Grand Pré.
+There remained als las the task of destroying the villages to preven the their occupation by stragglers, in accordance of with Lawrence's orders.
+Finally, on December 13, transports were provided for the unhapp remnant of the prisoners; and seven day later the last vessels left port.
+The cruel tas was done.
+In all, over six thousand persons had been forcibly deported, while the rest of the population had been driven to the wilderness and their homes laid waste.
+Some wandered to the Isle St Jean and others to New Brunswick and Canada.
+The land of the Acadians was a solitude.